 The LFWA course is not specifically designed for DELF/DALF exam preparation, however the course covers all the grammatical points which are required in the exam from A1 (beginner) level up to C2 (proficiency) level.
 So although the course is not explicitly designed to prepare for you for the exam, it can certainly supplement and help your DELF/TFE preparation.
 Why not take a look at the course outline to see exactly what is covered in each lesson.

 Is it possible to change my subscription plan, for example from the three month plan to the annual plan?

 Yes, you can change your plan at any time.
 Please contact us at [email protected] and we will do the switch for you.

 Yes, you can!
 Please contact us at [email protected] with the subscription plan that you wish to purchase and we will then send you a PayPal subscription invoice.
 Once the subscription has started, we can manually create your account and provide you with the relevant login details.

 How long will it take to be fluent in French?

-It's not easy to answer this question since there are so many factors that can influence the amount of time required to learn a language, such as the attitude and motivation of the learner, the time dedicated to the studies, the learner’s attentiveness to the language etc. Research indicates that it takes around 480 hours to reach basic fluency in French.
+It's not easy to answer this question since there are so many factors that can influence the amount of time required to learn a language, such as the attitude and motivation of the learner, the time dedicated to studying, the learner’s attentiveness to the language, etc. Research indicates that it takes around 480 hours to reach basic fluency in French.